ElektraInitiative/libelektra/doc/tutorials/cmerge.md

 ### hosts

-Merging is also possible in more complicated situations.
 As a real-world example, we import three different (see the comment) versions of a hosts file.
 Please remove the trailing backslashes from the example code.

 ```sh